Andrade El Idolo: Independent circuit (2021–2023)

-On June 12, 2021, Andrade made an appearance for RGR Lucha Libre, teaming with Piloto Suicda and VIP to defeat El Hijo del Santo, Misterioso, and Rey Leon.
-On July 31, 2022 at Ric Flair's Last Match, Andrade teamed with Ric Flair in Flair's retirement match to defeat Jay Lethal and Jeff Jarrett.
-On November 27, 2023, Andrade appeared for Cinta De Oro Promotions, defeating Cinta De Oro to win the IOCW Championship the main event, only to lose it back to Cinta De Oro a month later in a ladder match.
+On June 12, 2021, Andrade made his first post-WWE appearance for RGR Lucha Libre, teaming with Piloto Suicda and VIP to defeat El Hijo del Santo, Misterioso and Rey Leon.
+At Ric Flair's Last Match on July 31, 2022, Andrade teamed with Ric Flair in Flair's retirement match to defeat Jay Lethal and Jeff Jarrett.
+On August 6, he lost to Carlito in the main event of World Wrestling Council (WWC)'s 49th anniversary show.
 On December 9, 2023, Andrade made his debut for Game Changer Wrestling (GCW) at Highest In The Room 2, defeating Joey Janela.